 Bow of Dire Crackling Bolts

-The bow conjures fiery arrows as the occult spell Offer Dire Bolts of Crackling.
+The bow conjures crackling arrows of electricity as the occult spell Offer Dire Bolts of Crackling.
 These bows will often have zip-zagging patterns copper, silver, and gold inlaid along their lengths.

 Bow of Dire Sonic Bolts